Robert E. Rubin (Board Chair)

-Sally is executive vice president and head of strategy for Chase Consumer and Community Banking (CCB).
-She is also a member of the CCB leadership team.
+Sally is the former executive vice president and head of strategy for Chase Consumer and Community Banking (CCB).
 She spent 10 years at Citigroup, and began her career as a strategy consultant for McKinsey & Company.
 Sally is the executive co-sponsor of WIN, the JPMorgan Chase employee networking group for women, and serves on the executive committee of the bank’s management associate program.
 She is also a member of the board of directors of Graham Windham, the nation’s longest-serving child welfare agency.

 Tom is the president and CEO of Raza Development Fund, Inc. (RDF), the largest Latino Community Development Financial Institution (CDFI) in the U.S. with approximately $200 million in total assets under management.
 In 1999, Tom pioneered a faith-based approach to community development, establishing RDF’s Partnership of Hope and the Hope Fund.
 Under Tom’s leadership, RDF has provided capital to organizations serving Latinos nationwide.
 These organizations have received technical assistance and loans of nearly $300 million, which have leveraged more than $2 billion in private capital for education, childcare, affordable housing and healthcare projects serving low-income families and individuals.

 Dean is a senior counselor at the Police Foundation, a former chief of police in New Haven, CT and one of the country’s leading advocates for a community development approach to crime.
 He has served as police chief of Providence, R.I. and Stamford, Conn. and for the MTA’s Metro-North Railroad.
 He is a member of the New York and Massachusetts bars and has served as a distinguished professor at the Roger Williams University School of Law and School of Justice Studies.
 Dean is a member of the national board of the Vera Institute of Justice and a former board member of the Police Executive Research Forum.
 He also holds a lecturer’s appointment at the Yale University Child Study Center, Yale Law School and the University of New Haven.